Online Lesson series

 Who is this course for?

 We’ve had learners from all mental health professions attend our trainings.
 This includes social workers, mental health counselors, marriage and family therapists, occupational therapists, substance use disorder professionals, advanced practice registered nurses, psychiatrists, and others.
+If you are interested in the marriage of neuroscience & behavioral science in the treatment of co-occurring disorders, this course may be of interest to you.

-Yes.
 We created this IRP training to be accessible to all learners, from beginners to clinicians with years of experience.
 We break down topics down into clear, engaging lessons.
 If needed, you can watch in smaller sections, take it as an introduction, and revisit later for deeper understanding.
 Our goal is to make learning enjoyable and build your confidence in clinical practice.

 How in-depth is the IRP training?